abishek023-dev/abishek023-dev/README.md

   <div align="center">
   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>
-Myself Abishek.
-I am a sophomore at IIIT Bhubaneshwar CSE Branch.
-I am currently learning about solidity smart contracts to interact with the ethereum blockchain and also about using the react JS framework to build a frontend for user to interacts with my dapps.
-I am also interested in competitive coding and primarily use C++ , Java while solving problems.
-In case you feel that we might be able to collaborate in a any project feel free to reach out to me.
-Have a great Day Ahead!!!!!
+Hello!
+I'm Abishek, a final-year Computer Science student at IIIT Bhubaneswar.
+I'm a blockchain developer skilled in writing smart contracts in Solidity to interact with the Ethereum blockchain, and I use React.js to create frontends for users to engage with my dApps.
+I’m also passionate about competitive programming, primarily working in C++ and Java for problem-solving.
+Additionally, I’m learning machine learning and always eager to collaborate on exciting projects.
+Feel free to reach out if you'd like to work together.
+Have a great day ahead!

 [![My portfolio](https://img.shields.io/static/v1?label=MY&message=PORTFOLIO&color=gray)](https://abishekupadhyay202.wixsite.com/abishek-upadhyay)